 When I signed up, Amex Platinum was offering 10 points per dollar spent on U.S. grocery stores for the first six months on up to $15,000 in purchases.
 As the father of two hungry teenagers, this was a huge incentive to apply for the card.
-Our trips to HEB, Trader Joe’s and Central Market are constant, so currently and through the end of September I’m making sure to pay every grocery errand with my Amex Platinum.
+Our trips to HEB, Trader Joe’s and Central Market are constant, so I made sure to pay every grocery errand with my Amex Platinum.

 Buying gift cards to maximize Amex Platinum’s welcome bonus

-With that in mind, in the past few weeks I’ve been buying all kinds of gift cards at the grocery store with my Amex Platinum:
+With that in mind, I also bought all kinds of gift cards at the grocery store with my Amex Platinum:

 - Sling TV: This is one of our favorite streaming services to watch La Liga, Spain’s soccer league.
 Our subscription runs $10 per month, so I bought a gift card to pay for a few months’ worth of service – effectively earning 10% back in savings on Sling TV.

-Other gift cards I’ve bought at the grocery store using my Amex Platinum include P. Terry’s (Austin’s best burger spot) and Apple.
+Other gift cards I bought at the grocery store using my Amex Platinum include P. Terry’s (Austin’s best burger spot) and Apple.

 Gas limited-time offer

-And just so I can maximize this category bonus while it lasts, I am volunteering to fill up my wife’s and kids’ tanks, too – family win-win all around!
+And just to maximize this category bonus, I also volunteered to fill up my wife’s and kids’ tanks, too – family win-win all around!

 Restaurants and ‘Shop Small’ limited-time offer